CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.4 emergency management.txt

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).
 #### DER.4.A3 Definition of Scope and Emergency Management Strategy [Institutional Management] (CIA)

 The scope of the emergency management system SHOULD be clearly defined.
 The institution's management SHOULD set out an emergency management strategy that sets out the goals and the level of risk acceptance.